Raffle For Sullivan County Extension Being Held

 Pesticide Applicator Training

+.
 Do you need your pesticide applicator license?
 More and more pesticides are becoming restricted each year and if you need your license (new or renewal) and have questions, please contact Valerie Tate, Agronomist, at email@example.com or 660.895.5123 Or contact the Sullivan County Extension Center at 660-265-4541.
-It takes approximately 3 hours to watch the CD...classes are held yearly, usually in late January and February.
+It takes approximately 2 hours to watch the CD...classes are held yearly, usually in late January and February.
 You will need to purchase the book for $12 and your license is good for 5 years.
 Don’t guess; soil tests save time, money.

 Soil testing is the best guide to the wise and efficient use of fertilizer and soil amendments, said Manjula Nathan, director of the University of Missouri Extension Soil Testing and Plant Diagnostic Services.
 Whether you grow acres of row crops or have a vegetable patch in the backyard, a soil test will provide you with an analysis of nutrients and a set of recommendations for any improvements.
 “We frequently get questions from customers like, ‘I apply fertilizer every year.
 How come my plants are not doing well?’”
 Nathan said.
 “Most of the time the problem is they never have done a soil test, but have been guessing on fertilizer requirements,” she said.
 “They do not realize that by guessing they are wasting money by over- or underapplication, and the excess fertilizer can end up in streams, ponds and underground water, polluting the environment. ”Soil testing can be done through the extension office.
 The cost is $15 per sample.
 Soil testing publications